Gadnadj/Gadnadj/README.md

 "Greetings!
 My name is Gad, hailing from the vibrant tech scene of Israel.
 As I navigate through my 4th year in software engineering, my journey is a blend of innovation, learning, and creation.
 Dive into my digital world to discover the projects that fuel my passion and document my journey at gad-nadjar.com.
 Driven by an unwavering dedication to technology and development, I'm on a mission to solve complex problems and make a mark in the software industry."

-I am Gad from Israel and I am a 4th year software engineering student.
-I am a very motivated and serious person.

 ### Skills:
 - **Languages**: JavaScript, TypeScript, Python, C, C++, Java
 - **Frameworks/Libraries**: React, Next.js, Node.js